 When Should You Stop Drinking Alcohol Before Sleep?

-There are a lot of factors, such as weight and gender, that affects your body’s ability to absorb alcohol.
+There are a lot of factors, such as weight and gender, that affect your body’s ability to absorb alcohol.
 According to research, if you must have a drink, the best time of day is about two to three hours before bedtime.3

 Does Alcohol Make You Tired the Next Day?